Account

 1934 The Women’s Squash Rackets Association was created.

-1950 Janet Shardlow and Hashim Khan won their first British Open titles.
+1950 Janet Shardlow won her first British Open title

 1966 Jonah Barrington won his first of six British Open titles.